quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A medical company wants to perform transformations on a large amount of clinical trial data that comes from several customers.
+The company

-A medical company wants to perform transformations on a large amount of clinical trial data that comes from several customers.
-The company must extract the data from a relational database that contains the customer data.
+must extract the data from a relational database that contains the customer data.
 Then the company will transform the data by using a series of complex rules.
 The company will load the data to Amazon S3 when the transformations are complete.